shenghaos/SH-OCR/README.md

 **STAMP TOOL**

 Add a stamp tool,the tool is to delete red stamps on paper.It can delete the red stamps while retaining the words covered by the stamps.
-But you need to note that this tool is only suitable for pictures with white background, black characters and red stamps.

 requrements:

 python3